sonyah-hawaii/sonyah-hawaii.github.io/README.md

 **Email**: *sonyahseiden@gmail.com*

 ## Data professional with 5 years' experience ready for the next opportunity to tackle complex projects with broad impact.
 Looking for a role as Senior, Team Lead, or Manager.*
-> Ability takes you to the top, character keeps you there.
->     - John Wooden

 I am driven by **tangible changes** that **improve employees' experience** and **productivity** & **allow businesses** to **leverage key data** more **quickly** and **accurately**.
 My expertise is in **overhauling legacy systems** by **documenting** and **pooling** **databases**, **creating data objects** aligned with business logic, and building out **scalable reporting systems** that can easily adapt to evolving needs across the business.